SathiyalingamSenthilkumar/dotfiles/README.md

 ```
 ### neovim
 * Telescope needs [ripgrep](https://github.com/BurntSushi/ripgrep) to be installed.
+* The clipboard utility of neovim is platform dependent, as neovim uses different clipboard tools on different platforms.
+The help for clipboard `:h clipboard` describes the clipboard tool needed for each platform.
+* Run `:checkhealth` on neovim to verify the working condition of different utilities.

 ### awesome
 * The config has dependencies on following packages: